-Keen to boost brain power?
-Dietitian Ethel Lim, from the Nutrition and Dietetics Department at KK Women’s and Children's Hospital (KKH), shares tips on good foods that fuel the mind and concentration.
+Dietitian Ethel Lim from the Nutrition and Dietetics Department at KK Women’s and Children's Hospital (KKH) shares tips on habits and foods that help fuel the mind and concentration.

 KK Women’s and Children's Hospital (KKH), a member of the